Presentations Glossary

 Tagged as: , , ,

-Comments Off on Videos in PowerPoint – Basics: Resize, Rotate, and Flip Videos in PowerPoint
+Comments Off on Video in PowerPoint – Basics: Video Shapes in PowerPoint

 To learn more, choose your version of PowerPoint.
 If we do not have a tutorial for your version of PowerPoint, explore the version closest to the one you use.